-Retreat Center and Accommodations: La Casa de Maria Retreat Center is located just 90 miles north of Los Angeles, California on 26 acres with contemplative spaces, gardens and an orchard not far from ocean or mountains.
-Participants will be hosted in newly renovated double occupancy rooms with a private bath and shower.
+Retreat Center and Accommodations: Mercy Retreat Center is located just 90 miles north of Los Angeles, California on 33 acres offering many outdoor areas for meditation and relaxation, including garden paths, meditation groves, and a labyrinth.
+Participants will be hosted in single occupancy rooms.
 Handicap accessible rooms are available upon request.
-All meals are included beginning with dinner Sunday, October 29th and are served in the retreat dining room.
+All meals are included beginning with dinner Sunday, June 24th and are served in the retreat dining room.
 Our retreat will offer fresh, healthy vegetarian meals.
 If special diet needs exist, please let us know.
 The staff is able to accommodate most special dietary needs.

 Application: The application process includes a written application, an interview of the applicant and references, and participation in the MLP Foundations Course or Online Four Keys to Mindfulness Course.
-While the application deadline has passed, we will continue to accept applications until final decisions are made.
+The application deadline is March 5, 2018.
 To receive an application, enter your name and email in the form at the top right of the page.
 Interviews of the applicant and references will be scheduled after the application is received.
-Applicants are also asked to register for and participate in a MLP Foundations Course in person or an Online Four Keys of Mindfulness Course either prior to the application deadline or schedule participation in a course before August 15th, 2017.
+Applicants are also asked to register for and participate in an MLP Foundations Course in person or an Online Four Keys of Mindfulness Course either prior to the application deadline or schedule participation in a course before May 15th, 2018.